The Resurrection of the dead

 know thee the only true God."

-Eternal life, "the life of the age to come," is not an introverted
+Eternal life, "The life of the age to come," is not an introverted

 consciousness confined to awareness of our individual existence as a